karanversation/py-expense-analyser/README.md

 #################################################################################
 ```

-Summary for a transaction type (credit/debit/all)
+Filtered Summary for a transaction type (credit/debit/all) -

 ```shell
 $ python analyse.py --file <file_path> --type <credit/debit/all>